 Economics: Economics can be studied as part of a Business/Commerce degree or an Arts degree, depending on the accent that the student wishes to put on his degree.
 Graduates in the more mathematically-oriented aspects of Economics find good career prospects in economic analysis and forecasting with organisations like Treasury, the Reserve Bank, Statistics NZ, commercial banks, stockbrokers, insurance companies, management consultancies and market research companies.
 Those with a more social policy-oriented interest tend to work in government policy ministries such as the Ministry of Economic Development, Ministry of Foreign Affairs and Trade, social policy research organisations, city and regional planning, property, secondary or tertiary teaching, market research and export marketing.

 English: A degree in English (typically a BA/MA) can lead on to careers wherever strong communication skills are an asset.
-These include journalism, creative and critical writing, speechwriting, publishing, the media, recruitment and human resources management, social service agencies, education at all levels, library and information services, central government social policy ministries, local government and, at times, financial market trading.
+These include journalism, law, creative and critical writing, speechwriting, publishing, the media, recruitment and human resources management, social service agencies, education at all levels, library and information services, central government social policy ministries, local government and, at times, financial market trading.

 Geography: Many Geography graduates (with either Arts or Science degrees depending on the complementary subjects) find work in resource and urban planning, environmental impact and conservation studies, Geographic Information Systems (GIS) work, market research (using demographic analysis skills), social policy work in government, teaching, and planning consultancies.
 Geographical skills are also an important component in other professional degree courses like Planning, Surveying and Geology.